Projects

 The correspondence deals mainly with the construction of a new administrative center of Helsinki, capital of Finland since 1812, as well as the relationship between the Czar and the Grand Duchy of Finland and other current and private affairs.
 Most letters are written in French, which was the lingua franca of the elites in the early 19th century.
 French was also the language of communication between the Swedish-speaking administration of the Grand Duchy of Finland and the Czar’s Russian-speaking administration.
 Many letters are bilingual, for Swedish is used as well.
 It is important to translate these letters into Finnish, so that Finnish researchers can use them more widely.

-The project starts by a thematic classification of Ehrenström’s letters.
-Subsequently, a selection will be transcribed, translated into Finnish, and published.
-The project is coordinated by Assistant Professor Simo Määttä.
+The project started by a thematic classification of Ehrenström’s letters.
+Subsequently, a selection was be transcribed, translated into Finnish, and published.
+The project was coordinated by Assistant Professor Simo Määttä.
 M.A.
-Merja Nivala is responsible for cataloguing, transcribing, and translating the letters.
-Counselling is provided by Professor Emeritus Juhani Härmä, who has analysed letters belonging to this collection in his research.
+Merja Nivala was responsible for cataloguing, transcribing, and translating the letters.
+Counselling was provided by Professor Emeritus Juhani Härmä, who has analysed letters belonging to this collection in his research.

 MeMad